mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 On the issue of the habitat there might be an opportunity for dialogue, as the Citadel is desperate to reverse the decline of the population.
-A request for help would only be issued to the Erline on board to bring more of their kind to the habitat or for some problem- oriented analysis of the data.
+A request for help would only be issued to the Erline on board to bring more of their kind to the habitat or for some problem-oriented analysis of the data.

 Some time after the delegation has made contact, the Citadel demands that the Erline – after a quarantine period of at least two years – move